-At Red Box Container Conversions, we were inspired to start converting old shipping containers, when, Red Box Tools, (part of the Red Box Group) create a stand at Goodwood Festival of Speed, out of 4 40ft shipping containers.
+At Red Box Container Conversions, we were inspired to start converting old shipping containers, when, Red Box Tools, (part of the Red Box Group) created a stand at Goodwood Festival of Speed, out of 4 40ft shipping containers.
 The transformation process was incredible, from old containers to a shiny new exhibition stand.

 We aim to create the same outcomes for our customers, from a new office space to a café.
 Whatever it is you need we can help you to create it, and to make it as smooth as possible.
 We aim to deliver what you want and when you want, all based on your own designs.

 Our team are here to help from concept to completion.
 We have an in-house team of engineers, fabricators and welders with a wide range of capabilities in design, manufacture, electrical fittings and metal fabrication.
 We work with carefully selected suppliers, plumbers and carpenters along the way too.